Hometown: Arlington Heights, Illinois

 Hobbies: I enjoy hiking, swimming and generally being outdoors.
 I’m also very crafty—I knit, make soap and maintain a sourdough starter.
 I also love to scout out local beer with my husband, hang out with my young son and entertain our adopted Corgi mix.

 Who are you?

-I’m the Communications + Marketing Manager, which means I get to translate all the great work everyone at Healthy Schools Campaign does into communication materials that reach teachers, parents, leaders and community members.
-Those materials run the gamut from blog posts to event materials to social media posts.
+I’m the Communications + Marketing Manager, which means I get to translate all the great work at Healthy Schools Campaign into communications and marketing collateral that reach a wide-ranging audience.

 What makes your job great?